f5devcentral/ansible-role-bigiq_move_app_dashboard/README.md

 This supports any type of applications such as AS3 or legacy application services.

-This role is perfect to use along with https://galaxy.ansible.com/f5devcentral/atc_deploy used to deploy AS3 application services with BIG-IQ.
+This role is perfect to use along with [F5 automation tool chain (ATC) deploy declaration](https://galaxy.ansible.com/f5devcentral/atc_deploy) galaxy role used to deploy AS3 application services with BIG-IQ.

 ## Role Variables